 - Not reporting Corporation tax, delaying it by more than 6 months

-- Registering for GST/HST to soon, or not registering as a sole proprietorship and
+- Registering for GST/HST to soon, or not registering as a sole proprietorship

-- Failing to take responsibility for debts, not paying suppliers.
+- Failing to take responsibility for debts (not paying suppliers)

-The type of business you run (Sole Proprietorship or Corporation) determines the way your taxes are filed and whether regular payments are required to be submitted to the government.
+The type of business you run (sole proprietorship or corporation) determines the way your taxes are filed, and whether regular payments are required to be submitted to the government.

 If you are in the beginning stages of your business and are in the process of deciding whether to incorporate for tax purposes here are some things to consider.

-What is Sole Proprietorship?
+What is sole proprietorship?

-Sole proprietorship is the simplest and easiest business to start-up and run if you are a solopreneur.
+The owner is responsible for the day to day operations including tracking the financial transactions of business.
 After you pay all of the expenses involved in running your business – the NET PROFIT is the yours to keep (there is no pay check).

 Why register for Sale Tax?

-If you are self-employed and running your own business, you are also required to register for GST/HST Sales Tax in the month or quarter you start making $30,000 in Gross Sales, failing to do so with result in fines and penalties.
+If you are self-employed and running your own business, you are also required to register for GST/HST Sales Tax in the month or quarter you start making $30,000 in Gross Sales.
+Failing to register will result in fines and penalties.